IDIAMath/idiamath.github.io/docs/question-match-plot part 2.md

 | ![capture](https://user-images.githubusercontent.com/43517080/181220416-58f6716e-236e-41e1-8c63-632be8a72b93.PNG) |
 |:-:|
 | *This image shows the students first view of the question* |
+### Question description
+The student has to find all local min and local max of the given function
 - [XML Code](XML/Question 1 part 2 local minmax (Jonas edit) -2022027.xml)

 ### Student perspective